wxcctechsummit/holcct2100/labslive/lab3.md

 - Login to the supervisor WebEx Calling app on your mobile.
 - From supervisor's WebEx Calling app, dial the number you associated with EP.
 You should hear the welcome prompt and then silence.

-**Note**: The call is not dropped, as we use EndFlow block which finishes the flow but does not disconnect the call.
+**Good to Know!**: The call is not dropped, as we use EndFlow block which finishes the flow but does not disconnect the call.

 - Modify `MyFirstFlow_<podId>` and replace EndFlow with Disconnect node from CallHandling section.
 Publish flow.
 - Place a test call again.
-The call should be disconnected after welcome prompt.
+The call should be disconnected after the welcome prompt.

+## Part 2: Adding Queue treatment

 -------